Yelp/terraform-provider-signalform/docs/index.md

 ## Contributing
-Everyone is encouraged to contribute to terraform-provider-signalform.
+Everyone is encouraged to contribute to `terraform-provider-signalform`.
 You can contribute by forking the GitHub repo and making a pull request or opening an issue.

 ## FAQ